 Expressed Consent | Colorado Revised Statutes – Follow the link provided to read the section of the revised statutes to learn more about expressed consent.
 You can read the exact legal definition of the crime, find out if you can change your mind after refusal and if commercial drivers are required to submit to chemical testing.

 First-Time DUI Defense Lawyer in Colorado Springs, CO

 Were you arrested for DUI?
 Is your court-appointed lawyer not helping?
 If so, you have come to the right place.
 Law Offices of Clifton Black, P.C. has been defending clients of criminal offenses for nearly a decade.
 We will use this experience to your advantage and formulate a defense plan in your best interest.

 Call (719) 328-1616 to schedule a time to speak with us.
-Law Offices of Clifton Black, P.C. represents clients in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, P.C. represents clients in areas such as Colorado Springs, Littleton, and Denver.